bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

 ### 6. Security Object

-The top-level `security` object specifies the security schemes that apply globally to the API, so if an entire API uses an API key or OAuth2 you might have:
+The top-level `security` list specifies the security schemes that apply globally to the API, so if an entire API uses an API key or OAuth2 you might have:

 ```yaml
 security: